iCliniq Logo

 2. Proctitis Due to Radiation Therapy: Mild cases of proctitis due to radiation therapy do not require treatment.
 In severe cases, thermal therapy is given to stop bleeding and inflammation.
 Argon plasma coagulation is the commonly used thermal therapy used in patients with proctitis due to radiation therapy.
 Medications such as Sucralfate, Mesalamine, Metronidazole, and Sulfasalazine are given.
 Common side effects of Sulfasalazine and Mesalamine oral use include nausea, vomiting, diarrhea, heartburn, and headache.

 3. Proctitis Due to Inflammatory Bowel Disease: Treatment is focused on reducing inflammation.
 Medications such as Prednisone or Budesonide are given.
 Medicines that suppress the immune system are also used to treat proctitis.
 The most commonly used medication is 6-Mercaptopurine or Azathioprine.
-The side effects of these medications include nausea, vomiting, diarrhea, and they also lower a person’s resistance to infection.
+The side effects of these medications include nausea, vomiting, and diarrhea, and lower a person’s resistance to infection.

 5. Proctitis Due to Anorectal Trauma: Stopping the activity that caused the inflammation will treat the symptoms of proctitis and prevent the recurrence of the disease.

+6. Sitz Bath: Placing the buttock area in warm water can reduce pain.
 Stool softeners are given to clear obstruction in the bowel.
 Drinking plenty of fluids is necessary if diarrhea is present.
-Avoiding caffeine and avoiding foods high in fiber or sweet may reduce diarrhea.
+Avoiding caffeine and avoiding foods high in fiber or sweets may reduce diarrhea.
 A soft, bland diet can reduce pain.
 Avoid spicy, fatty, and acidic foods during diarrhea.

 Conclusion: